 You might be wondering how to study for PMP certification and be confident of passing the exam.

 There could be umpteen answers to this question but today I am sharing the experience of a Reddit user.

-She cracked the exam with all five above target score in all five performance domains.
+She cracked the exam with above target score in all five performance domains.
 You will find her story inspiring.
 It will motivate you to pass the exam in first try.

 Read her story to know how and what she did to get the PMP certification.

 Hello everyone!
 I passed my PMP today with 5xAT!
 I figured since I used this subreddit so much in my preparation, it was only right that I try to add to the community.

 For starters, I went to WGU for my bachelor’s and master’s degree where I was required to get my Project+ and CAPM as part of my studies.
 My master’s degree was also in IT Management, so I was familiar with a lot of the topics covered and the PMBOK in general.

 About a month ago I went through a five-day boot camp through Vets2PM (awesome company!) where they taught us the material instead of just the test.
 Since I had prior knowledge, this course was mainly refreshing my knowledge base and filling in the gaps.
 After the boot camp, I tried to follow a strict study plan but life got in the way.